‘This is long overdue’: Jan. 6 rioters and election deniers celebrate Trump’s $1.8 billion compensation fund

 “The car market exploded during Covid,” Box said.
 “Because of my inability to work in a forward-facing role, I wasn’t able to acquire any of that income.
 I knew guys who typically made $40,000 a year, and then got $150,000 to $200,000.”

+Attorneys for former Proud Boys leader Enrique Tarrio, who received the longest sentence for a January 6 defendant, told CNN he intends to apply for the fund.

-One of the most recognizable faces from January 6 says he isn’t planning on tapping the fund.
+One of the most recognizable faces from January 6 said he isn’t planning on tapping the fund.

 Jacob Chansley, better known as the “QAnon Shaman,” told CNN this week he hopes to be compensated through a $40 trillion lawsuit he brought against Trump, alleging all kinds of government conspiracies.
 A judge dismissed the case last year.
 But Chansley, who is representing himself, re-filed the longshot case.